BJP, AAP trade barbs over Delhi govt's free Ayodhya pilgrimage scheme for elderly | Politics

 BJP, AAP trade barbs over Delhi govt's free Ayodhya pilgrimage scheme for elderly

-A day after Chief Minister Arvind Kejriwal announced free pilgrimage to the Ram temple in Ayodhya for Delhi's senior citizens, the BJP on Thursday accused him of using Lord Ram's name to mislead the residents of the national capital.
+A day after Chief Minister Arvind Kejriwal announced free pilgrimage to the Ram temple in Ayodhya for senior citizens of Delhi, the BJP on Thursday accused him of using Lord Ram's name to mislead the residents of the national capital.

-Hitting back, the ruling AAP said the BJP's opposition to the government scheme was ''beyond comprehension'' and that the announcement was made in view of public sentiment.
+Hitting back at the accusation, the ruling AAP said the BJP's opposition to the government scheme was ''beyond comprehension'' and that the announcement was made in view of public sentiment.

 Kejriwal announced the free pilgrimage scheme for the elderly on Wednesday while addressing the Delhi Assembly.